 The waters around Port Smith provide the opportunity to catch, Bluebone, Mangrove Jack and Whiting to mention a few.

-there is no drop nets allowed so it’s a dirty business of dragging them out of their holes from under mangrove roots or rocks with longs metal sticks.
+There are no drop nets allowed so it’s a dirty business of dragging them out of their holes from under mangrove roots or rocks with long metal sticks.

 4WD Track Out To Sea Cliffs:

 The sea cliffs at Port Smith are small by Nullabour or Carnarvon standard but equally speckie in their own way by virtue of colour contrasts and jaggedness.

 Access to this area is via a 4WD track, a pleasant drive nothing too challenging having said that the last bit does get very sandy with drop off’s and jump up’s to be negotiated.

 Top Tip: This section will require deflation of tyres and if you are travelling solo a set of max Trax and a shovel would be worthwhile insurance.

 Wildlife is prevalent, especially at each end of the day with kangaroos, wallabies, goanna and an assortment of bush birds providing a chorus.

 In spring wildflowers can be seen, the Kimberley does not have the variety of mass blooms that can be found further south however wattle’s and Mulla Mulla are prevalent.

 Top Tip: On high tide, these cliffs can produce some wonderful fishing, might be an idea to make the trip out on the low tide and get a feel for where the deepest holes are might save you some tackle.